Bambee26/44671_streaming-07-final-project/README.md

 7. Did you use time windows?

 My Project:
 Data was downloaded from my personal myfitnesspal.com log.
 The data is clunky and hard to use in their format.
-Each meal per day has it's own line with numerous columns of macro and micro nutrients.
+Each meal per day has its own line with numerous columns of macro and micro nutrients.

 The first thing the code does is to aggregate the data for each day and then only look at the columns I care about:
     -Protein (g)